• Home

 Important Note: While we are experienced in family court advocacy, we are not attorneys and do not provide legal advice.
 Our coaching services are for informational and support purposes only.
 We do not draft legal documents, interpret laws, or represent clients in court.
 For legal guidance, please consult a licensed attorney.

-Find more information on our Help page.
+Find more information on our Coaching page.

 If you are interested in anonymously educating your judge or family court professional (GAL/minor’s counsel, attorney, custody evaluator, co-parenting therapist, CPS worker, PC, special master or your child’s therapist) about the realities of post-separation abuse and high-conflict custody battles, there is help.
 Yes, this can also be sent to schools (teachers, principal’s and guidance counselors) when requested.